 This case was is NC.
 I am from NJ and plan to attend court 12/20.
 My boyfriend is going to come and request the case to be dismissed as well.
 Can a public defender help me get these charges dismissed as this is my 1st offense and arrest in my life?
 Or do I really need a private lawyer?
 I do not...
 Read more »

 Generally, District Attorney's Offices are reluctant to outright dismiss domestic violence charges.
 A public defender, court-appointed counsel, or a private defense attorney all would have the same chance of having the charges dismissed.
-It is also not up to your boyfriend if the DA's office will...Read more »
+It is also not up to your boyfriend if the DA's...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.